Juanxpeke/CUDA-Study/README.md

 ## Shared Memory

 Shared memory is an space of memory shared by a group of threads belonging to the same CUDA block.
-It can be used to:
+It can be used to

 - Apply shared logic between threads
 - Avoid reading from global memory